Phaeodaria

-Phaeodarea or Phaeodaria is a group of amoeboid cercozoan organisms.
+Phaeodaria is a group of amoeboid cercozoan organisms.
 They are traditionally considered radiolarians, but in molecular trees do not appear to be close relatives of the other groups, and are instead placed among the Cercozoa.
 They are distinguished by the structure of their central capsule and by the presence of a phaeodium, an aggregate of waste particles within the cell.

-The term "Radiozoa" has been used to refer to radiolaria when Phaeodarea is explicitly excluded.
+The term "Radiozoa" has been used to refer to radiolaria when Phaeodaria is explicitly excluded.

-Phaeodarea produce hollow skeletons composed of amorphous silica and organic material, which rarely fossilize.
+Phaeodaria produce hollow skeletons composed of amorphous silica and organic material, which rarely fossilize.
 The endoplasm is divided by a cape with three openings, of which one gives rise to feeding pseudopods, and the others let through bundles of microtubules that support the axopods.
 Unlike true radiolarians, there are no cross-bridges between them.
 They also lack symbiotic algae, generally living below the photic zone, and do not produce any strontium sulfate.

 Characteristics

 Cell structure

-Phaeodarea are unicellular protists that grow a capsule with a thick, double-layered wall containing two kinds of pores or openings: the large type, known as "astropylum" or oral pore, from which a massive strand of cytoplasm protrudes; and the smaller type, known as "parapylae" or lateral pores, from which thinner strands of cytoplasm protrude.
+Phaeodaria are unicellular protists that grow a capsule with a thick, double-layered wall containing two kinds of pores or openings: the large type, known as "astropylum" or oral pore, from which a massive strand of cytoplasm protrudes; and the smaller type, known as "parapylae" or lateral pores, from which thinner strands of cytoplasm protrude.
 External to the capsule there is a large, often darkly pigmented, mass of granular cytoplasm called "phaeodium" which contains undigested or partially digested food or debris.
 Their mitochondrial cristae are tubular.

 Most Phaeodaria have a siliceous skeleton composed of amorphous silica joined by organic matter.
 They may contain more organic matter than Polycystinea (Radiolaria).
 Skeletons of some species are composed of hollow bars, instead of solid rods as in Polycystinea.
 Others have ornate spicules scattered through the external cytoplasm in a variety of forms, including geodesic frameworks, spheres or polyhedra.
 Other species have porous shells that are either bivalved, resembling clams, or vase-like with ornamentations around the opening.
 Other species have highly branched antler-llike spines stemming from a central shell.
-Unlike Polycystinea, the capsular wall surrounding the denser endoplasm of Phaeodarea lacks fusules.
+Unlike Polycystinea, the capsular wall surrounding the denser endoplasm of Phaeodaria lacks fusules.

 Their cell size ranges from hundreds of micrometres to a few millimetres, roughly depending on the family.
-For example, species of Tuscaroridae exceed 3 mm, while Challengeriidae are generally smaller than a few hundred μm.
+For example, species of Tuscaroridae exceed 3 mm, while Challengeridae are generally smaller than a few hundred μm.
 Some phaeodarians with spherical skeletons are similar to Polycystinea and Acantharea (Radiolaria), although they are more porous and fragile.
-Some species of the family Challengeriidae resemble marine dinoflagellates, but can be correctly distinguished by the presence of a phaeodium and absence of grooves.
+Some species of the family Challengeridae resemble marine dinoflagellates, but can be correctly distinguished by the presence of a phaeodium and absence of grooves.

 Nutrition

-The continuous, massive strand of cytoplasm in the astropyle of Phaeodarea provides a pathway to carry digested prey matter into the endoplasm, similarly to some testate amoebae and foraminifera.
+The continuous, massive strand of cytoplasm in the astropyle of Phaeodaria provides a pathway to carry digested prey matter into the endoplasm, similarly to some testate amoebae and foraminifera.
 Among the limited evidence of phaeodarian predation, it was reported in 1986 that a mesopelagic phaeodarian had absorbed microflagellate and metazoan prey.
 When introduced in the laboratory cultures, copepods and salps also were snared by phaeodaria.